- Written by Howard Kneller Howard Kneller

-The B tower contains a 10” woofer with an incredibly long throw of over an inch and a 10” passive radiator, both of which feature hard-anodized, specially lacquered aluminum cones.
-The B-tower woofer is powered by a 700W class-D amplifier.
+The B tower contains a 10" woofer with an incredibly long throw of over an inch and a 10" passive radiator, both of which feature hard-anodized, specially lacquered aluminum cones.
+Powering the B-tower woofer is a 700W class-D amplifier.

 Senior Contributor, SoundStage!